-The information contained herein is to be used as a reference only.
+The information contained herein shall not be construed as legal advice and is to be used as a reference only.
 While things mentioned in this section have been stringently researched and taken directly from Federal, State and Local Government websites and law references, always double check Federal, State, and Local Laws, Regulations, Ordinances, and Codes for the appropriate area for full and up-to-date information.
 Always seek the guidance and counsel from a licensed attorney versed in Federal, State, and Local firearms and/or self-defense law.

 Starting in January 2022 the possession, transfer, and/or sale of any firearm, frame, or lower-receiver without a serial number is illegal unless it is an antique, has been permanently rendered inoperable, is a collectable (under federal guidelines), was manufactured prior to 1969, or you are a federally licensed firearms manufacturer or importer.